Download Iowa's OHV rules and regulations for vehicle registration information or visit our NEW online system for OHV registration.

 Special Event Permits

-The Iowa DNR is authorized to approve a club or individual to hold an organized special events (an organized race, exhibition, or demonstration of limited duration which is conducted according to a prearranged schedule and in which general public interest is manifested) within the state if the event is scheduled to be held on public land or public ice.
+The Iowa DNR is authorized to approve a club or individual to hold an organized special event (an organized race, exhibition, or demonstration of limited duration which is conducted according to a prearranged schedule and in which general public interest is manifested) within the state if the event is scheduled to be held on public land or public ice.
 The DNR shall designate the equipment and facilities necessary for safe operation of ATVs, ORVs, and off-road motorcycles, and for the safety of operators, participants, and observers.

 Residents participating in a special event must display a current registration on their ATV, ORV, or off-highway motorcycle.
 Nonresidents must display a valid, Iowa nonresident user permit on their ATV, ORV, or off-highway motorcycle.